Instrument Descriptions

 SUNPHOTOMETERS

 A sunphotometer is a class of photometers designed for observing certain narrow spectral bands of sunlight.
 A typical instrument will produce a output signal proportional to the solar irradiance within the intended spectral band.
-The instruments typically used by ESRL/GML are intended to deduce spectral atmospheric transmission, or optical depth, from which the contributions of various atmospheric constituents can be calculated, most commonly aerosol, but water vapor and ozone are also potentially derived.
+The instruments typically used by GML are intended to deduce spectral atmospheric transmission, or optical depth, from which the contributions of various atmospheric constituents can be calculated, most commonly aerosol, but water vapor and ozone are also potentially derived.
 The spectral discrimination of the sunphotometer is often accomplished with a narrowband interference glass filter which is the source of considerable uncertainty in the typical measurement.

 PRECISION SPECTRAL PYRANOMETER